Need to talk? Call 1800 882 436.

 • urine

-Your doctor or midwife will also discuss any blood tests recommended for you at this stage in your pregnancy.
-For most people, this includes an oral glucose tolerance test at 24 to 28 weeks to check for gestational diabetes.
+Your midwife or doctor will also discuss any recommended blood tests.
+This generally includes an oral glucose tolerance test at 24 to 28 weeks to check for gestational diabetes.

-Your doctor or midwife will check your abdomen to monitor your baby's growth and will listen to your baby's heartbeat.
-You will also be offered an ultrasound at around 18 to 20 weeks of pregnancy to check your baby's growth and development, known as a morphology scan.
+Your midwife or doctor will check your abdomen to monitor your baby's growth.
+They will listen to your baby's heartbeat.
+You will also be offered an ultrasound scan at around 18 to 20 weeks of pregnancy.
+This scan checks how your baby is growing and developing.

 What are the second trimester genetic screening tests?